laamaa/m8c/README.md

 #### Choosing a preferred device

-When you have multiple M8 devices connected and you want to choose a specific one or launch m8c multiple times, you can get the list of devices by running
+When you have multiple M8 devices connected, and you want to choose a specific one or launch m8c multiple times, you can get the list of devices by running

 ```sh